rniemela77/discord-bot/README.md

 - process: add lucidchart of how everything works

+- frontend/server: on each new day, allow user to write how todays tasks will help them achieve GOAL(s) when they attempt to save/edit/add plan.

 - frontend: show date next to most recent watched tasks.
 (Is this task for today, yesterday, etc?)
 - frontend: send generic watcher message if not provided a message
 - server: abstract some logic into other functions. remove the amount of code in the HTTP route handlers.